zenkaeser/Git-1/week1/readme.md

  - homework.md - contains the homework instructions;
  - review.md - contains a short review over the materials taught in class;
  - cheatsheet.md - contains a cheatsheet with the commands used during the class (and a few extra);
+ - resources.md - contains some resources about Git that might be useful;
  - Git basics.pdf - the slides used to teach some concepts during class.